John Hartford: Music career

 In 1965, he moved to Nashville, Tennessee, the center of the country music industry.
 In 1966, he signed with RCA Victor and produced his first album, Looks at Life, in the same year.

 In 1967, Hartford's second album Earthwords & Music spawned his first major songwriting hit, "Gentle on My Mind".
 His recording of the song was only a modest success, but it caught the notice of Glen Campbell, who recorded his own version, which gave the song much wider publication.
 At the 1968 Grammys, the song netted four awards, two of which went to Hartford.
 It became one of the most widely recorded country songs of all time, and the royalties it brought in allowed Hartford great financial independence; Hartford later said that the song bought his freedom.

-As his popularity grew, he moved to the West Coast, where he became a regular on the Smothers Brothers Comedy Hour; other television appearances followed, as did recording appearances with several major country artists.
+As his popularity grew, he moved to the West Coast, where he became a regular on The Smothers Brothers Comedy Hour; other television appearances followed, as did recording appearances with several major country artists.
 Hartford played banjo and sang the vocal harmonies on the Guthrie Thomas song "I'll be Lucky".
 He also played with The Byrds on their album Sweetheart of the Rodeo.

 His success on the Smothers Brothers series was enough that Hartford was offered the lead role in a TV detective series, but he turned it down to move back to Nashville and concentrate on music.
 He also was a regular on The Glen Campbell Goodtime Hour (as the banjo picker who would stand up from his seat in the audience to begin the theme music) and The Johnny Cash Show.

+He played the Philadelphia Folk Festival 11 times between 1969 and 2011.
 In live performances, John Hartford was a true one-man band; he used several stringed instruments and a variety of props such as plywood squares and boards with sand and gravel for flatfoot dancing.